pacc29/VauntPy/README.md

 - 👋 Hi, I’m @VauntPy
 - 👀 I’m interested in ...
-Computer Science
+Electronics and Computer Science
 - 🌱 I’m currently learning ...
 Python, JS and Machine Learning
 - 💞️ I’m looking to collaborate on ...
 Anything
 - 📫 How to reach me ...